nutanix-japan/Karbon_Monitoring_Logging_Material/docs/visualise/visualise.md

     ![](images/granfana-com.png)

+Nutanix Karbon comes with the Prometheus instance installed and collecting information about the kubernetes.
+You just have to use this as a data source and visualise it in Grafana.

 You have now completed this section of configuring dashboards in Grafana.